SteffenHebestreit/webcrawl-mcp/CONTRIBUTING.md

 ## License

-By contributing to Crawl4AI Server, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to MCP-Server-Template, you agree that your contributions will be licensed under the project's MIT License.